PHP Timer Countdown.

 1. We start our session.

-2. We check to see if our PHP countdown has started.
-If not, we start it by initializing our session variables.
+2. We check to see if our PHP countdown has already started.
+If not, we initialize our session variables.

-3. We work out how much time has passed since our countdown timer was first initialized.
+3. After that, we calculate how much time has passed since our timer was first initialized.

-5. Finally, we check to see if the countdown has finished (if $remainingSeconds has reached 0).
+5. Finally, we check to see if the countdown has finished.